Nicolas-Paiva/my-swe-diary/README.md

 ### Nov 12th, 2023:

 Another week is about to begin.
 I am sending my Linear Algebra assignment as well as the computer systems one...
 I hope I can get some good grades.
 May God be with me in this journey.
 I am now back to studying some C programming, but I had completely forgotten about multimedia systems...
-I must study a little bit as well.
+I must study a little bit as well...

 ### Nov 15th, 2023: